What can you make from a cardboard box?

 I come from a tree-hugging Pacific Northwest family.
 As a child, my parents wouldn’t allow any paper or plastic in the trash.
 They’d pound on the bathroom door after I’d been in the shower too long.
 And instead of a swear jar, we had a lights-left-on-in-empty-rooms jar.
 The dishwasher and washing machine had to be completely full before running them, otherwise we’d waste water and energy.

 At the time, it was totally annoying.
 But I’m so thankful now that my parents engrained this responsibility to our environment in me, because that’s what I’m doing for my children today.
 They’re the ones who will truly feel the impact of our past generations’ actions.

-On that note, we'd love for you not to cram your Meghan's Craft Kits box into the trash or recycling bin.
+On that note, we'd love for you not to cram your Craft + Boogie box into the trash or recycling bin.
 Instead, use it to make something magical!
 Here are nine of our favorite ideas to get you started—plus an up-cycled creation of our own.